Seagate/cortx/doc/CORTX_on_Virtual_Appliance.rst

 3. Import the OVA file by referring to `Importing OVA <Importing_OVA_File.rst>`_.

  - In case of troubleshooting, refer to `VM Documents <https://docs.vmware.com/en/VMware-vSphere/index.html>`_.

+**Important**: If you are running the VM in any of the products of VMware, it is not recommended to use VMware Tools, as CORTX may break due to kernel dependencies.

 4. Open the VM console, and login with the below mentioned credentials.